Orange-OpenSource/uuv/packages/docs/docs/04-tools/01-uuv-assistant.md

 ## Install
 :::caution

+### NPM Package
-Npm/Yarn will need access to the internet when installing the Wizard library.
+Npm/Yarn will need access to the internet when installing the @uuv/assistant library.

 :::